codyngpriest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 => This script duplicates the last line of the file iacta
 8. Save current state of directory
 => This script writes to the file ls_cwd_content the result of the command ls -la.
 If the file exist, it should be overwritten otherwise it should be created.
+10. No more javascript
+=> This script deletes all regular files(not directories) with a .js extension that are present in the current directory and all its subfolders.